 They take an agile approach to their agile implementation.
 About once a year, our team does what we refer to as a LLAMA-RAMA, which stands for LLAMA Review And Manage Altogether.
 (We love our acronyms!)
 The LLAMA-RAMA is a cross-functional grassroots effort that has brought so much richness and depth to our Agile practices.

 They take care to build their own leadership skills.
-Implementing Agile is not only transformational for the team members but also for the leader.
+Agile implementation is not only transformational for the team members but also for the leader.
 It involves building and cultivating an environment of psychological safety every single day.
 It involves assessing and managing your own comfort level with risk.
 It involves a great deal degree of communication and interface with your counterparts within the business.
 And it takes a lot of coaching and support from individual team members as they adapt to the change.
 We’ve even created a LLAMA leaders learning experience to support this growth and connection with others doing the same work.

 More and more, Agile methods in L&D are becoming essential for success.
-But it’s not magic: implementing Agile on the team takes care and thoughtfulness along the way.
+But it’s not magic: Agile implementation on the team takes care and thoughtfulness along the way.
 Taking an Agile approach to your Agile implementation, and taking these 9 key considerations into account, helps leaders build the team and the environment for success.